 34 And He healed many who were ill with various diseases, and cast out many demons; and He was not permitting the demons to speak, because they knew who He was.

-35 In the early morning, while it was still dark, Jesus got up, left the house, and went away to a secluded place, and was praying there.
+35 And in the early morning, while it was still dark, Jesus rose up, went out of the house, and went away to a desolate place, and was praying there.

-36 Simon and his companions searched for Him;
+36 And Simon and his companions searched for Him;